-Mark Skwarek '01 and Joseph Hocking digital sky, 2023 Augmented Reality Courtesy of the artist and Joseph Hocking Instructional video on floor 1, QR code to enter with smart phone on floor 2 digital sky is a new augmented reality artwork that digitally opens the roof of the MassArt Art Museum.
-When using the app from the gallery, viewers will see the sky above in real time via their devices: Sunny days, clouds, or birds flying give the sensation of being outside.
+Mark Skwarek '01 and Joseph Hocking digital sky, 2023 Augmented Reality Courtesy of the artist and Joseph Hocking QR code to enter with smart phone on floor 2 digital sky is a new augmented reality artwork that digitally opens the roof of the MassArt Art Museum.
+When using the app from the gallery, viewers will see the sky above in real time via their devices giving the sensation of being outside.
 Skwarek has a long record of creating augmented reality works that engage in political conflicts.
 For example, one work that he made on site "erases" the DMZ battlements between North and South Korea.
-The large-scale QR codes mounted on the ceiling signal that there is a digital world always around us, which we are immersed in.
+The large-scale QR codes mounted on MAAM's ceiling signal that there is a digital world always around us, which we are immersed in.
 When activated on a device, digital sky suspends us in the illusion of being completely liberated from social constraints and suggests that anything is possible.